wirc-sjsu/firebench/docs/index.md

 ### 3. Set up the path to your local working directory

 In order to centralize all the files managed locally by firebench, a working directory called the `firebench local database` has to be defined.
-This directory will store the workflow outputs.
+This directory will store the output of workflows.
 Add the following line to your `.bashrc` or `.zshrc`:
 ```bash
 export FIREBENCH_LOCAL_DB=/path/to/your/firebench/local/db